rgrosset/pico-pwm-audio/README.md

 # pico-pwm-audio
 Raspberry Pi Pico PWM Audio Project

-This code goes with a YouTube video (still to be published) which demonstrates PWM audio out with a simple cicruit on a raspberry pi pico.
+This code goes with a YouTube video which demonstrates PWM audio out with a simple cicruit on a raspberry pi pico.

 ## Building